S1aX0r/Ghosted/Ghosted.md

 ### 4. Privacy.com ###

 Privacy.com is a US only credit card aliasing service that hides users credit cards, often known as virtual credit cards.
-Offers a free tier and allows cards to be tailored for different services and hold big budgets.
+Offers a free tier and allows cards to be tailored for different services and holds big budgets.

 ### 5. Virtual Addressing ###